pbrowne011/personal-site/content/posts/markov.md

-several general examples, including random walks, board games played with dice (assuming players have no agency), weather predictions, and the stock market.[^2] Other examples we've gone over in class include bacteria reproduction, the classic PageRank algorithm.
+several general examples, including random walks, board games played with dice (assuming players have no agency), weather predictions, and the stock market.[^2] Other examples we've gone over in class include bacteria reproduction, the PageRank algorithm, gambler's ruin, and random walks.
 However, I've become curious: what are some nonobvious things in my life specifically that I could potentially model with Markov chains?